 Nikon Archer’s Choice Max

 Despite the Max designation this unit is older and has less overall range than the new Archer’s Choice.
 The Nikon Archer’s Choice Max version is built on the same housing as the Riflehunter 1000 and features the same auto adjusting gray LCD to orange LED lit display.
 These units have both first and last target priority modes allowing the user to set which target they want to display in the case of a split reading, the nearest or the farthest; generally bowhunters prefer the last target so the unit will ignore obstructions like weeds or branches.
 This rangefinder can also display angle compensated readings and features a scan mode for multiple targets.
 These units also come with 6x magnification and have a maximum range of 200 yards or meters.
-Read Full Review of Nikon Archer's Choice Max.
+Read Full Review or Buy Now

 The upgraded and updated version of their previous Chuck Adams endorsed Bowhunter model, the new Bushnell The Truth archery rangefinder is now supported by Team Primos.
 While the endorsement change was probably the biggest change, the Truth got an extra 50 yards in overall ranging power and can now give angle compensated readings out to 199 yards versus the previous versions 99 yards.
 The Truth features a low 4x power magnification and does not come with either Bushnell’s Brush or Bullseye target priority modes.
 The unit features the “Bow” setting of the ARC (Angle Range Compensation) mode found on dual purpose Bushnell rangefinders.
 The Truth reports line of sight distances and then if the power button is held down for two more seconds while still on target both the angle of the shot and the compensated distance reading will also display as long as the target is within 199 yards.
 Line of sight readings are available out to the maximum 850 yards.
-Read Full Review of Bushnell The Truth.
+Read Full Review or Buy Now

 Simmons LRF 600 Tilt

 The standard LRF 600 models have been around for sometime; however, despite having a max range of 600 yards, they are only rated for 200 yards on deer.
 That lack of ranging ability and low 4x magnification made them less than ideal for rifle hunting.
 However, Simmons has decided to introduce Tilt Intelligence, an angle compensation mode, and included it on a LRF 600 model.
 Since its relatively short ranging ability on deer isn’t really a factor for archery hunters and its 4x magnification is actually a positive when ranging at close distance by adding a angle compensation feature to the unit Simmons created a rangefinder that caters well to the bowhunter.
 While the Simmons LRF 600 Tilt does lack target priority and other features like a scan mode it does offer an option for archery hunters on a tight budget with its current price tag of under $150.
-Read Full Review of Simmons LRF 600 Tilt.
+Read Full Review or Buy Now

 Leupold VendettaThe first and only bow mounted laser rangefinder on the market and only rangefinder we know of that can give distance readings while you are at full draw.
 This unit is not legal for hunting in all states so be sure to check you state’s regulations if you are considering this model.
 The Leupold Vendetta mounts to your bow and is aimed by synchronizing it with one of your sight pins.
 It is activated by a touch pad mounted near the grip of your bow and distance readings are displayed on the back of the unit of an external red LED display.
 The Vendetta gives angle compensated distances out to 70 yards and it does have a scan feature so you can range an animal as it is moving and the external display will update allowing you to track a moving animal at full draw until it presents a shot.
-The Vendetta has been around for a few years and has met with mixed reviews with most of the criticism coming from the mounting and calibration steps.
-Read Full Review of Leupold Vendetta.
+The Vendetta has been around for a few years and has met with mixed reviews with most of the criticism coming from the mounting process and calibration steps.
+Read Full Review or Buy Now

 Disclaimer: Most image links and many text links on this site are "affiliate links" which means that laserrangefinderreview.com may receive a commission on orders orginating from these links.